w3c/wai-curricula/content/designer/forms-design.md

 Students should be able to:

 * demonstrate how people with disabilities rely on placement, structure, labels, instructions, and notifications to understand, navigate, and interact with forms
-* define consistent placement and appearance of form fields and widgets
+* define consistent placement and appearance of form controls and input fields
 * define interactions with form  controls and input fields, including through mouse, keyboard, touch, and voice
-* define clear and distinguishable names for form controls and input fields
-* define textual instructions, color, and other visual cues to help understand the context, information, and functionality of forms and input fields
+* define clear and distinguishable names as well as visual and non-visual instructions to understand the purpose and functionality of controls and input fields
-* define clear and descriptive visual and non-visual cues about the current step and about the total number of steps in a multi-step process, including multi-step forms
+* define clear and descriptive visual and non-visual instructions about the current step and about the total number of steps in multi-step forms
-* define clear and descriptive error messages that identify the field in error and provide suggestions for corrections where possible
+* define clear and descriptive error messages that:
+  * identify the field in error
+  * provide suggestions for correction where possible
-* define meaningful and descriptive visual and non-visual notifications, including for imminent time limits, success messages, status changes, and feedback from user input
+* define meaningful and descriptive visual and non-visual notifications, including for:
+  * imminent time limits
+  * success messages
+  * status changes
+  * feedback from user input
 * describe related requirements for developers to implement semantics and programmatic relationships for forms

 {% include excol.html type="all" %}